KNEE REPLACEMENT SURGERY AND DISABILITY BENEFITS

-If you have not returned to work after you knee surgery, you may be disabled.
+If you have not returned to work after you knee surgery, you may be eligible for disability benefits.
 In order to prove disability, you should hire a law firm that specializes in disability.
 Cannon Disability is that firm.
 We have over 30 years of legal experience representing disabled individuals.
-Also, we have won over 20,000 SSD cases.
+In that time we have won over 20,000 SSD cases for our clients.
 Therefore, we know what it takes to prove disability to the SSA.
 We want to help you win.
 Also, we have won over $100 million in ongoing disability benefits for our clients.
 You do not want to go to court alone.

 It is our job to help you obtain the medical evidence you need to win benefits.
-At Cannon Disability Law, for example, we can help you apply for SSD benefits and appeal an SSA denial.
+At Cannon Disability Law, for example, we help you apply for SSD benefits.
+We also help you appeal an SSA denial.
 You only have 60 days to appeal a denial from the SSA.
 So, don’t delay.
 You do not want to miss an appeal deadline.
 Call our office.
 We will help you appeal.
 In fact, we can answer your questions over the phone at no cost to you.

 CONTACT CANNON DISABILITY LAW AFTER KNEE REPLACEMENT SURGERY

 It is always our goal to win disability benefits for our clients.
 Your ability to care financially for yourself and your family relies upon the results of your SSD case.
-Additionally, your ability to receive Medicaid and also Medicare depends upon whether or not you are successful with your disability claim.
-Even your future retirement benefits are at risk if you do not win SSD benefits.
+Additionally, your ability to receive Medicaid and also Medicare depends upon whether you are successful with your disability claim.
+Even the amount of your future retirement benefits can be at risk if you do not win SSD benefits.

-We will use our skills to help you through the disability process.
+We will use our legal skills to help you through the disability process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
 We offer a free consultation.
-There is no obligation to become a client if you call.
+And, there is no obligation to become a client if you call.
 You can simply ask questions.
-We will answer.
 That is what we are here for.
 We will try to help you, even if you don’t become our client.

-It also doesn’t cost you any money to hire us.
+It also doesn’t cost you money upfront to hire us.
 Why?
-Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
+Because we work on a contingency fee.
 It means if we win, you pay us out of your back benefits.
 If you do not win, you do not pay an attorney fee.
-How much is the fee?
-It is 25% of your back benefit.
-Also, the fee is capped at $6000.
+But, how much is the fee?
+The fee is 25% of your back benefit.
+However, the fee is capped at $6000.
 You never pay more than the cap.
 And, the 25% fee is the more likely fee.
-It is usually less than the cap.
-You pay the lesser amount.
+You pay whatever is less.
+25% of your back benefit is usually less than the $6000 cap on fees.
+Again, you pay the lesser of the two amounts.